CommuniCityProject/communicity_toolbox/README.md

 Each of the Toolbox components generates its own entities with a specific structure and data types for the task it is performing.
 To formally define the component's output a set of data models is created.
 These models capture the purpose of each task and describe the attributes that it must hold.

 The [Smart Data Models initiative](https://smartdatamodels.org/) is the baseline repository for common data models to be used in CommuniCity.
-In addition, [new data models](./docs/data-models.md) are created to fit the requirements of the Toolbox.
+In addition, [new data models](./docs/data-models.md) are created to fit the Toolbox requirements.

 #### MIM3 - Ecosystem Transaction Management